BreuerLab/loadpiv/README.md

 This MATLAB function extracts data from LaVision DaVis PIV files.
 Extracts and formats data from "vc7" files contained in "folderPIV".

-> For this function to work, the user must download the [MATLAB add-on provided by LaVision](https://www.lavision.de/en/downloads/software/matlab_add_ons.php).
+**For this function to work, the user must download the [MATLAB add-on provided by LaVision](https://www.lavision.de/en/downloads/software/matlab_add_ons.php).
-Make sure the add-on corresponds to the correct Operating System.
+Make sure the add-on corresponds to the correct Operating System.**

  **NOTES:**
- - Either this function *MUST* be contained in the same directory as the "readimx_WIN" folder, or you must have the **"readimx"** folder in your PATH.
+ - Either this function *MUST* be contained in the same directory as the **"readimx"** folder, or you must have the **"readimx"** folder in your PATH.
  - Whenever new updates are made, PLEASE UPDATE THE DOCUMENTATION AND ADD A VERSION DESCRIPTION IN THE FORMAT SPECIFIED.
  -------------------------------------------------------------------------